eslqian/410Project/README.md

 1. **Text Extraction and Processing**: Run the script sections from "Step 1" to "Step 3" to preprocess and set up your corpus of texts.
 2. **Parallelized Query Processing with GPT-4 (Step 4)**: This step involves using GPT-4 in conjunction with a context-based retrieval system for answering guiding questions.
-3. **Generating Guiding Questions and Key Concepts (Step 5)**: Automatically generate guiding questions and key concepts for lectures.
+3. **Generating Guiding Questions and Key Concepts (Step 5)**: Automatically generate guiding questions and key concepts for lectures (OPTIONAL).
 4. **User Interaction (Step 6)**: Execute this section for the main program loop, which allows users to query the system or get guided questions.

 ### User Options